subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

   <div class="story-steps">

     <div class="story-step" data-step="0"
-         data-update='{"gulf-map": {"center": [52.0, 26.5], "zoom": 5.2, "pitch": 30, "animate": false}}'
+         data-update='{"gulf-map": {"center": [52.0, 26.5], "zoom": 5.2, "pitch": 30, "animate": false}}'>
-         markdown="1">

-**The Persian Gulf as a System.** No other region on Earth concentrates this much energy infrastructure in this little space, and no other chokepoint channels this large a fraction of global supply through a passage barely 34 kilometres wide at its narrowest point.[^2] Understanding the current crisis requires understanding this geography as a *system*, not a collection of independent facilities.
+      <p><strong>The Persian Gulf as a System.</strong> No other region on Earth concentrates this much energy infrastructure in this little space, and no other chokepoint channels this large a fraction of global supply through a passage barely 34 kilometres wide at its narrowest point.
+Understanding the current crisis requires understanding this geography as a <em>system</em>, not a collection of independent facilities.</p>
     </div>

     <div class="story-step" data-step="1"
-         data-update='{"gulf-map": {"center": [50.5, 25.5], "zoom": 6.0, "pitch": 20}}'
+         data-update='{"gulf-map": {"center": [50.5, 25.5], "zoom": 6.0, "pitch": 20}}'>
-         markdown="1">

-**Upstream: Where the Oil Comes From.** Five countries — Saudi Arabia, Iraq, the UAE, Kuwait, and Iran — account for approximately 93.6% of all crude and condensate volumes transiting the Strait of Hormuz.[^3] Their fields sit within a few hundred kilometres of the Persian Gulf coast, and their crude predominantly exits via marine terminals on that coast.
-Saudi Arabia's Ghawar field lies roughly 100 kilometres inland.
-Iraq's southern Basra fields feed directly to the Basra Oil Terminal.
-Kuwait's entire export infrastructure faces the Gulf.
-The UAE's Abu Dhabi fields are offshore in the Gulf itself.
-Iran's Kharg Island terminal sits in the northern Gulf.
+      <p><strong>Upstream: Where the Oil Comes From.</strong> Five countries — Saudi Arabia, Iraq, the UAE, Kuwait, and Iran — account for approximately 93.6% of all crude and condensate volumes transiting Hormuz.
+Their fields sit within a few hundred kilometres of the Gulf coast: Ghawar 100 km inland, Basra fields feeding directly to the Basra Oil Terminal, Kuwait's entire export infrastructure facing the Gulf, UAE fields offshore, Iran's Kharg Island terminal in the northern Gulf.</p>

-The geographic fact is plain: there is no inland alternative for the bulk of this production.
+      <p>The geographic fact is plain: there is no inland alternative for the bulk of this production.
 The oil must cross water.
-And the water narrows to Hormuz.
+And the water narrows to Hormuz.</p>
     </div>

     <div class="story-step" data-step="2"
-         data-update='{"gulf-map": {"center": [56.2, 26.3], "zoom": 8.0, "pitch": 15}}'
+         data-update='{"gulf-map": {"center": [56.2, 26.3], "zoom": 8.0, "pitch": 15}}'>
-         markdown="1">

-**Midstream: The Chokepoint.** In 2024, approximately 20 million barrels per day of oil flowed through the Strait of Hormuz — roughly 20% of global petroleum liquids consumption and over 31% of all seaborne crude flows.[^4] Additionally, about 20% of global liquefied natural gas exports — primarily from Qatar — transit the same waterway.
+      <p><strong>Midstream: The Chokepoint.</strong> In 2024, approximately 20 million barrels per day of oil flowed through the Strait of Hormuz — roughly 20% of global petroleum liquids consumption and over 31% of all seaborne crude flows.
+Additionally, about 20% of global LNG exports — primarily from Qatar — transit the same waterway.</p>

-Alternative routes exist — most notably Saudi Arabia's East-West pipeline to Red Sea terminals, capable of moving up to 5 million barrels per day — but the scale mismatch is severe.
-Together with the UAE's Habshan-Fujairah pipeline, these alternatives cover perhaps a third of normal Hormuz flows.
-There is no engineering substitute for an open strait.
+      <p>Alternative bypass routes cover perhaps a third of normal Hormuz flows.
+There is no engineering substitute for an open strait.</p>
     </div>

     <div class="story-step" data-step="3"
-         data-update='{"gulf-map": {"center": [50.8, 26.2], "zoom": 6.5, "pitch": 25}}'
+         data-update='{"gulf-map": {"center": [50.8, 26.2], "zoom": 6.5, "pitch": 25}}'>
-         markdown="1">

-**Downstream: The Blast Radius.** The Gulf's downstream infrastructure — refineries, LNG liquefaction plants, petrochemical complexes, loading terminals — is not dispersed across continents.
-It sits directly on or near the Gulf coast.
-Saudi Aramco's Ras Tanura refinery processes 550,000 barrels per day and is co-located with the kingdom's largest offshore crude loading terminal.
-QatarEnergy's Ras Laffan complex accounts for roughly 20% of global LNG supply.[^5] Abu Dhabi's ADNOC facilities sit close to Iran.
-Kuwait's Mina Al-Ahmadi complex handles the vast majority of Kuwaiti crude exports.
+      <p><strong>Downstream: The Blast Radius.</strong> The Gulf's downstream infrastructure sits directly on or near the coast: Ras Tanura (550,000 b/d refinery and export terminal), Ras Laffan (~20% of global LNG), ADNOC facilities offshore Abu Dhabi, Kuwait's Mina Al-Ahmadi complex.
+All are within drone range of Iran.</p>

-All of these facilities are within drone range of Iran.
-The 2019 attack on Saudi Arabia's Abqaiq processing facility demonstrated the vulnerability: a limited drone strike temporarily knocked out more than half of the kingdom's crude production.
+      <p>The 2019 Abqaiq attack proved the vulnerability: a limited drone strike temporarily knocked out more than half of Saudi Arabia's crude production.</p>
     </div>

     <div class="story-step" data-step="4"
-         data-update='{"gulf-map": {"center": [65.0, 20.0], "zoom": 3.5, "pitch": 0}}'
+         data-update='{"gulf-map": {"center": [65.0, 20.0], "zoom": 3.5, "pitch": 0}}'>
-         markdown="1">

-**The Destination Geography.** 84% of crude oil and condensate transiting Hormuz in 2024 was destined for Asian markets.[^6] The supply corridor and the demand corridor are aligned on a single axis: Gulf production flows east through Hormuz to Asia.
-When the strait closes, it is Asia — not Europe, not North America — that absorbs the immediate physical shortage.
-China receives 37.7% of all Hormuz crude, India 14.7%, South Korea 12.0%, Japan 10.9%.
-The United States receives just 2.5%.
+      <p><strong>The Destination Geography.</strong> 84% of crude oil and condensate transiting Hormuz in 2024 was destined for Asian markets: China 37.7%, India 14.7%, South Korea 12.0%, Japan 10.9%.
+The United States receives just 2.5%.</p>
+      <p>When the strait closes, it is Asia — not Europe, not North America — that absorbs the immediate physical shortage.</p>
     </div>

   </div>